 Kuala Lumpur may be largest city in the state of Selangor but it is not the only city.
-There are about 10 satellite municipalities (cities) that radiate from KL in various districts as shown in the map below.
+There are about 10 satellite municipalities (cities) that radiate from KL in various districts.

 Coffee has been a part of Malaysian culture for hundreds of years.
 One of the traditional coffees is Ipoh white coffee.

 Ipoh white coffee is made by dark roasting a blend of three types of coffee beans (robusta, liberica and arabica) with palm oil margarine.

 - “Ingredients used were sugar, wheat, margarine, ghee, salt and sesame seeds in the ratio of 133:50:7.5:7.5:1:1.